sitomani/4champ/docs/journal.md

 # 4champ Development Journal

+### 05 Feb 2020 New formats for free

+While working on the datascience section of the 4champ project, I noticed that the OpenMPT player can replay OK (alternate extension for OKT) and DTM (Digital Tracker/Digital Home Studio).
+Added these formats to the supported formats list, and now there's 28 more modules that you can listen to on 4champ.
+Cheers!

 ### 04 Jan 2020 Brilliant New Year!

 To kick off 2020 with something a bit different, I've added a data science section